 The time required to obtain approval by the FDA, the EMA, the MHRA and comparable foreign authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
-In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a therapeutic candidate's clinical development and may vary among jurisdictions.
-For example, we cannot be certain of the impact on our therapeutic candidates of the legislative proposals by the European Commission in the European Union related to pharmaceutical product development and marketing currently under debate, which, once approved, will replace the current European Union regulatory framework for medicines.
-We are conducting a Phase 3 clinical program for COMP360 in TRD.
+In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a therapeutic candidate's clinical development and may vary among jurisdictions and legal or regulatory changes could prevent, limit or delay regulatory approval of a therapeutic candidate.
+We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative or executive action, either in the U.S. or abroad.
+For example, we cannot be certain of the impact on our therapeutic candidates of the proposed amendments to the European Union regulations related to pharmaceutical product development and marketing currently under consideration, which, once approved, will replace the current European Union regulatory framework for medicines.
+In addition, the U.S. Supreme Court's July 2024 decision to overturn prior established case law giving deference to regulatory agencies' interpretations of ambiguous statutory language has introduced uncertainty regarding the extent to which FDA's regulations, policies and decisions may become subject to increasing legal challenges, delays, and/or changes.

+We have in the past and may in the future also experience delays in the development and approval of COMP360.
+We are conducting a Phase 3 program for COMP360 in TRD.
 We have Breakthrough Therapy Designation and have had dialogue with FDA regarding our Phase 3 trial design, including certain protocol amendments that we implemented in the first half of 2023.
 We anticipate having on-going dialogue with FDA throughout the conduct of the Phase 3 trials.
 In June 2023, the FDA published draft guidance regarding the nonclinical, clinical and safety considerations, as well as abuse potential assessment and risk mitigation and public health considerations for conducting trials for psychedelics, such as psilocybin.
-We believe our Phase 3 clinical program reflects the key principles set forth in the draft guidance.
-We continue to conduct our Phase 3 clinical program in accordance with our previously announced study design.
-However, FDA may disagree with our study design or conduct, and may make recommendations or request changes in the design or conduct of our pivotal programs that may require us to conduct additional clinical trials or otherwise delay our Phase 3 clinical program or may impact the review process for our new drug application for COMP360.
-It is possible that ne
+We believe our Phase 3 program reflects the key principles set forth in the draft guidance.
+We continue to conduct our Phase 3 program in accordance with our previously announced study design.
+However, FDA may disagree with our study design or conduct, and may make recommendations or request changes in the design or conduct of our pivotal programs that may require us to conduct additional clinical trials or otherwise delay our Phase 3 program or may impact the review process for our new drug application for COMP360.
+Given these uncertainties in the regulatory review and approval process, it is possible that neither COMP360 nor any future therapeutic candidates we may seek to develop in the future will ever obtain regulatory approval.